hashicorp/terraform-provider-hcp/docs/resources/aws_network_peering.md

 ### Read-only

 - **created_at** (String) The time that the network peering was created.
-- **expires_at** (String) The time after which the network peering will be considered expired if it hasn't transitioned into Accepted or Active state.
+- **expires_at** (String) The time after which the network peering will be considered expired if it hasn't transitioned into 'Accepted' or 'Active' state.
 - **organization_id** (String) The ID of the HCP organization where the HVN is located.
 - **provider_peering_id** (String) The peering connection ID used by AWS.